 Some of the works in the gift shop are not to my taste, but that means little.
-There are many foods but you don’t have to like them to make them good for someone.
+There are many foods but you don’t have to like them all to make them good for someone.

 Vilaro’s older works are surprisingly as inquisitive as the early ones since age seems to diminish chance taking and creativity.
-You can see why Picasso, as a famous seasoned artist, favored the young Uruguayan artist with his company, recognizing a kindred soul.

 I like it here.
 This place resonates like a ringing dinner bell as the sun goes down and candles are lit on white tablecloths.